kjkrol/gokg/README.md

 # GOKG

-*aka "Goloang kjkrol Graphics"
+*aka "Golang kjkrol Geometry"*

-The library provides a set of operations for 2D graphics.
+**GOKG** is a Go library that provides a set of tools for 2D geometric computations.

-## Contributor Recommendations

-When committing changes, please use the following prefixes before the title:

-- feat: New functionality.

-- fix: Bug fix.

-- docs: Changes to documentation.

-- style: Changes to code style (e.g. formatting, spaces).

-- refactor: Changes to code that improve its structure but do not change its functionality.

-- perf: Changes that improve performance.

-- test: Adding or changing tests.

-- chore: Changes related to project management that do not affect the code or documentation (e.g. updating dependencies).

-e.g. `docs: add basic README with project info`
+It includes operations on vectors, lines, polygons, rectangles, and planes.
+The focus is purely on geometry and mathematics — not on rendering or drawing.